-To the authors knowledge this is the first study to use WGS for in-depth molecular characterization of ESBL/AmpC-producing E. coli, K. pneumoniae, S. enterica and S. fonticola isolates, previously identified and partially characterized, from spinach and irrigation water samples in commercial production chains (Richter et al., 2020).
-Characterization included antimicrobial resistance, mobile genetic elements (e.g. insertion sequences, plasmids and integrons), serotypes and determining the 256 pathogenicity.
+To the authors knowledge, this is the first study to use WGS for in-depth molecular characterization of ESBL/AmpC-producing

+E. coli, K. pneumoniae, S. enterica, and S. fonticola isolates, previously identified and partially characterized, from spinach and irrigation water samples in commercial production chains (Richter et al., 2020).
+Characterization included AMR, mobile genetic elements (e.g., insertion sequences, plasmids, and integrons), serotypes, and determining the pathogenicity.
 All these factors are crucial in defining and attributing infection sources of food-related outbreaks caused by resistant microorganisms (Oniciuc et al., 2018).
-Overall, results corresponded with 257 main global findings where AMR genes and associated mobile genetic elements have been reported in 258 259 Enterobacterales from fresh produce and irrigation water, with the potential to pose a health risk to 260 humans upon exposure (Jones-Dias et al., 2016; Finton et al., 2020).
-Previously, the presence of intI3 261 were reported in a high percentage of isolates from the current study following conventional PCR and 262 sequencing (Richter et al., 2020).
-However, in-depth WGS analysis showed that no attl fragment 263 preceded the IntI3 genes, consequently, the IntI3 genes detected did not form part of complete 264 integrons, which typically include an integrase intI gene encoding a site-specific recombinase, a 265 recombination site attI as well as a promoter (P_c) (Kaushik et al., 2018).
-Overall, six isolates in the current study were positive for Class 1 integrons (In191), similar to In191 positive clinical ESBL-266 267 producing Enterobacterales from an academic teaching hospital in Pretoria, SA (Sekyere et al., 2020).
-268 Additionally, these MDR environmental isolates harbored various virulence factors central to pathogenicity, including genes associated with urinary tract infections and iron sequestering systems 269 270 crucial for disease establishment.
-All isolates had relevant similarity to human pathogens and form part 271 of the WHO 3rd generation cephalosporin resistant critical priority pathogens (WHO, 2017).
+Overall, the results corresponded with main global findings where AMR genes and associated mobile genetic elements have been reported in Enterobacterales from fresh produce and irrigation water, with the potential to pose a health risk to humans upon exposure (Jones-Dias et al., 2016; Finton et al., 2020).
+Previously, the presence of intI3 was reported in a high percentage of isolates from the current study following conventional PCR and sequencing (Richter et al., 2020).
+However, in-depth WGS analysis showed that no attI fragment preceded the IntI3 genes; consequently, the IntI3 genes detected did not form part of complete integrons, which typically include an integrase intI gene encoding a site-specific recombinase, a recombination site attI as well as a promoter (Pc; Kaushik et al., 2018).
+Overall, six isolates in the current study were positive for Class 1 integrons (In191), similar to In191 positive clinical ESBL-producing Enterobacterales from an academic teaching hospital in Pretoria, SA (Sekyere et al., 2020).
+Additionally, these MDR environmental isolates harbored various virulence factors central to pathogenicity, including genes associated with urinary tract infections and iron sequestering systems crucial for disease establishment.
+All isolates had relevant similarity to human pathogens and form part of the WHO 3rd generation cephalosporin resistant critical priority pathogens (WHO, 2017).